Haakon VI

 Haakon was the younger son of Magnus Eriksson, king of both Norway and Sweden.
 His older brother Eric was meant to succeed their father on the throne of Sweden, while Haakon was made king of Norway in his father's lifetime.
 Magnus greatly favored Haakon over Eric, leading to the latter's rebellion and seizure of Southern Sweden.
 Eric died in 1359, and Haakon became co-ruler of Sweden with his father three years later.
 The two reigned over Sweden together until 1364, when they were deposed in favor of Magnus' sororal nephew, Albert of Mecklenburg, by a clique of exiled Swedish noblemen led by Bo Jonsson Grip.
 Magnus and Haakon tried to retake the Swedish throne, but without success.

 In 1363, Haakon married Margaret, daughter of Valdemar IV of Denmark.
-The marriage, itself a significant element in the Nordic power struggle, resulted in the birth of one son, Olaf.
+The marriage, itself a significant element in the Nordic power struggle, resulted in the birth of one son, Olav.
 Haakon's continuous conflicts with his father-in-law ended only with the latter's death in 1375.
 Haakon seized the opportunity to have his son elected Valdemar's successor, defeating the claims of his and his wife's Mecklenburg relatives.

-Upon his death in 1380, Haakon was succeeded by Olaf, with Margaret as regent.
-Olaf died childless seven years later, and Haakon's widow proceeded to assert authority over all three Scandinavian kingdoms as their first female monarch.
+Upon his death in 1380, Haakon was succeeded by Olav, with Margaret as regent.
+Olav died childless seven years later, and Haakon's widow proceeded to assert authority over all three Scandinavian kingdoms as their first female monarch.

 Early life

 Haakon was born in 1340 (possibly in mid-August), most likely in Sweden, though the exact date and location of his birth remain unknown.
 He was the younger son of Magnus Eriksson, king of Sweden and Norway, and Blanche of Namur.
 His older brother Eric was a rival king of Sweden in opposition to his father between 1356 and 1359.
-Haakon and his paternal family belonged to the Swedish House of Bjelbo, which had succeeded the House of Eric in Sweden and the House of Sverre in Norway.
+Haakon and his paternal family belonged to the Swedish House of Bjälbo, which had succeeded the House of Eric in Sweden and the House of Sverre in Norway.
 Haakon was a great-grandson of Haakon V of Norway through his only legitimate daughter, Ingeborg, and was considered an acceptable heir to the throne by the Norwegian nobility.
-Another noteworthy ancestor of Haakon, through his paternal grandfather Eric Magnusson, Duke of Södermanland, is Magnus III of Sweden.
+Another noteworthy ancestor of Haakon, through his paternal grandfather Eric Magnusson, Duke of Södermanland, is King Magnus Ladulås of Sweden.